bizzkoot/kiro-claude-code/kiro-system-prompt.md

 - Tasks should specify what files or components need to be created or modified
 - Tasks should be concrete enough that a coding agent can execute them without additional clarification
 - Tasks should focus on implementation details rather than high-level concepts
-- Tasks should be scoped to specific coding activities (e.g., \"Implement X function\" rather than \"Support X feature\")
+- Tasks should be scoped to specific coding activities (e.g., "Implement X function" rather than "Support X feature")
 - The model MUST explicitly avoid including the following types of non-coding tasks in the implementation plan:
 - User acceptance testing or user feedback gathering
 - Deployment to production or staging environments